 Step UP!
-Oglethorpe educates students about how to be proactive in helping others in areas such as sexual violence prevention, alcohol abuse deterrence, anti-bias dialogue and more.
+Oglethorpe educates students about how to be proactive in helping others in areas such as sexual violence prevention, alcohol/drug abuse deterrence, anti-bias dialogue and more.

 The goals of Step UP! are to:

 - Develop skills and confidence when responding to problems or concerns